carbeck/ayerigrammar/README.md

 **WARNING**: This is work heavily in progress!
 Currently preparing a keyword index for the backmatter:

-* Phrase structures (`chapters/syntax.tex`)
+* Syntactic typology (`chapters/syntyp.tex`)

 The [sections not currently worked on](https://github.com/carbeck/ayerigrammar#table-of-contents) have been proofread at least twice, by myself.
 They should already provide useful information, however, I may still make changes if I notice something to be wrong or information to be missing or inconsistent.
 Note that I am not a native English speaker; corrections are thus welcome, both regarding language and content.
 The latter especially regarding my analysis of Ayeri's syntax.

 I will tag a release (basically "first edition") only when everything is as complete as I can get it for the moment.
 Complete means that the finished manuscript contains information on the phonology, morphology and syntax of the language which provides a consistent description and analysis of the most frequently occurring structures and constructions of the language.
-The finished manuscript is also supposed to be on par with professional literature in both language and style with regards to good readability.
+The finished manuscript is also supposed to be on par with professional literature in both language and style with regards to good readability and accuracy of description.

 Roadmap
 =======